 Complications

 Disease transmission via chigger bites is an understudied area.
 However, chigger bites can transmit scrub typhus in rare cases.
-This is a potentially fatal disease that can result in multiple organ failure without treatment.
+Scrub typhus can result in multiple organ failure and can be potentially fatal without treatment.

 The transmission of other diseases is possible, but evidence in this area is lacking.